in-toto/in-toto-java/README.md

 and serialize in-toto metadata.
 As of now, only Link metadata is supported (see the Limitations section to see what exactly is supported as of now).

-Metadata classes are located in the `io.github.legacy.models.*` package.
+Metadata classes are located in the `io.github.intoto.legacy.models.*` package.
 You can, for example create a link as follows:

 ```java
     Link link = new Link(null,null,"test",null,null);